marcuspat/ai-agentic-saas/README.md

-🚀 SaaS Project Manager Readme Below
+# 🚀 SaaS Project Manager - 🤖 AI-Powered Development: My First Agentic Engineering Project

-🤖 AI-Powered Development: My First Agentic Engineering Project This repository represents a significant milestone in my development journey - my first complete project built using AI Agentic tooling, demonstrating the power of human-AI collaboration in modern software development.
+This repository represents a significant milestone in my development journey - my first complete project built using AI Agentic tooling, demonstrating the power of human-AI collaboration in modern software development.
 🎯 What Makes This Special
 This isn't just another code repository.
 It's a proof-of-concept that showcases how AI-assisted development can accelerate complex project creation while maintaining high code quality and architectural standards.
 Built entirely through agentic workflows, this project demonstrates the future of software engineering.